stijnverpoest/stock-scraping/README.md

-# stock-scraping
+# Stock-scraping
-Scraping Financial Data from the internet in an automated way.
+Scraping Financial Data from the internet in an automated way. <br/>
 This repository is used for educational purposes only.